shelljs/shelljs/README.md

 var str = cat(['file1', 'file2']); // same as above
 ```

-Returns a string containing the given `file`, or a concatenated string
+Returns a string containing the given file, or a concatenated string
 containing the files if more than one file is given (a new line character is
 introduced between each file).